AHRGO/Nerd-Menu/README.md

 - A dice roller for Role Playing Games (RPG).
 It have all the dies from the d4 to d100 and a experimental option of a custom faced die.

 I'm writing this program in C# while I'm learning more about the language, so, may contain some errors but, I'm doing my best :)

+## Finally
+Well, I will set this project as conclude since I don't have itention to finish it.
+This is it, got to go :D